Sv443/geniURL/README.md

 # geniURL
 Simple JSON and XML REST API to search for song metadata, the lyrics URL and lyrics translations on [genius.com](https://genius.com/)
-Authorization is not required and geniURL implements a fuzzy search that will greatly improve search results over the genius.com API.
+Authorization is not required.
 Obtaining actual lyrics sadly isn't possible.

 Disclaimer: this project is not affiliated with or endorsed by Genius.